dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/tailspin-spyworks/tailspin-spyworks-part-8.md

 Create a new page named ContactUs.aspx

-Using the designer, create the following form taking special note to include the ToolkitScriptManager and the Editor control from the AjaxdControlToolkit. .
+Using the designer, create the following form taking special note to include the ToolkitScriptManager and the Editor control from the AjaxControlToolkit. .

 ![](tailspin-spyworks-part-8/_static/image1.jpg)